dforero0896/ml-project1/README.md

 ## Feature expansion
 We performed polynomial feature expansion and added an offset column to the design matrix.
 The `degree` was chosen based on various tests to be `degree = 10` for the "exact" algorithms and `degree = 2` for the iterative ones.
 In the latter, we could also have used `degree=10` prodived that we re-standardized the design matrix after the expansion, however, the resulting model was negligibly better than the `degree=2` but was considerably more comutationally expensive.
 The re-standardization was necessary given that the iterative algorithms yield infinite losses for such high degrees.
 ## Summary of preprocessing
 In the end, after thorough testing, we decided to clean (impute), standardize and expand features up to degrgee 10 for the exact algorithms and up to 2 for the iterative ones.
+It is worth noting that for the two logistic regression methods, the labels were cast into `1` and `0` to follow the convention seen in the course lectures.
+There are functions  `compute_loss_logistic_new` and `compute_gradient_logistic_new` that can handle the original `1` and `-1` labels.

 # Model Selection
 To test the different models we performed 4-fold cross validation in all of them (see `tests` module [documentation](doc/tests.html)).
 The parameters therein were obtained after individual small-scale tests for convergence of the methods when using different values.\